 Employees may receive up to four Spot Awards per fiscal year.

 No exceptions will be made to the above monetary award limits.

 STAR Plan cash awards are strictly discretionary and may not be promised or guaranteed in advance.

 Across-the-board type awards (e.g. awards to a category of employees without regard to a recipients’ performance or relative contribution) are not allowed under the STAR Plan.
 Awards must be based on the recipient’s achievement as an individual or as part of the team.

 Managers, Supervisors, peers, or other campus individuals may nominate staff for Spot Awards.
 Nominations should be submitted via the Berkeley STAR Nomination Form The form should be submitted to the home department Recognition Award Administrator.
 Please note: If you nominate someone outside your department you need to first reach out to ask the nominee's department manager to pay for the award before you complete and submit the nomination form.

 Nominations will be accepted throughout the fiscal year.
 Nominations should generally be submitted within three months of the accomplishment.

-- CONFIRMING ELIGIBILITY - Completed nomination forms should be submitted to the Recognition Award Administrator who will review it for eligibility.
+CONFIRMING ELIGIBILITY - Completed nomination forms should be submitted to the Recognition Award Administrator who will review them for eligibility.

-- PAYMENT OF THE AWARD - A one-time payment should be processed via OPTRS to be paid the following month.
-It is recommended that the Spot Award be paid to employees via direct deposit.
-Coordinate the communication with the employee so the recipients are informed of the award before it is deposited to their bank account.
+PAYMENT OF THE AWARD - Should be requested via Berkeley Regional Services (BRS) or your local HR.
+The award is processed via a one-time payment in UCPath and will be reflected in the following paycheck.
+Coordinate the communication with the employee so they are informed of the award before it is deposited into their bank account.